matn7/Google-Platform-Notes/flashcard/Microservices.md

 6. Distributed tracing & messaging: Incorporate components that helps in understanding the complex interactions between services and asynchronous communication, allowing for scalable and resilient systems.

-### Refresh configurations ar runtime using /refresh path.
+### Refresh configurations at runtime using /refresh path.

 What occurs when new updates are committed to the Git repository supporting the Config Service?
 In a typical Spring Boot application, modifying a property would require restart.
 However, Spring Cloud Config introduces the capability to dynamically